IamHendy/alx-higher_level_programming/0x12-javascript-warm_up/README.md

-in this project, i am practising basic javascript  contents have fun
+in this project, i am practising basic javascript  contents  in node environment have fun